Interview Guide for

 Best practices:

-• Take notes on specific behaviors and content
+• Take detailed notes on specific insights, recommendations, and communication style

 • Provide a brief opportunity for the candidate to self-reflect after the exercise